ibaguio/dotfiles/README.md

 # Shell Customization Configuration

 This repository contains configuration files, and install scripts for personal consumption.
-Mostly these scripts and configs are for \*nix system.
+Mostly these scripts and configs are for linux/osx system.

 To install and configure everything.